 At day 14, the Adaptec is no longer necessary, but the Band-Aid type dressing is still applied, and is changed daily for 1 more week.
 Around day 10 to 14, you will see a thicker crusting that is initially present on the grafts but then flakes off.
 This is not the graft dying, but rather the outer layer of thickened skin flaking away.
 Beneath this there should be relatively healthy nipple graft tissue, surviving and thriving.

 At 21 days, the grafts are very resilient.
 It is very uncommon for there to be problems after this period.
 However, you should not submerge the grafts in water for any length of time, such as swimming in the pool or taking a bath, until about 6 weeks after surgery.

-One of the most important things in the early draft survival is to reduce the incidence of a “sheer” force.
-A sheer force is a sideways force across the surface of the graft, like if you were to somehow inadvertently rub your hand firmly across the surface of the graft.
+One of the most important things in the early graft survival is to reduce the incidence of a “shear” force.
+A shear force is a sideways force across the surface of the graft, like if you were to inadvertently rub your hand firmly across the surface of the graft.
 This can be especially problematic in the first 14 days after surgery, but it’s unlikely to cause any problems beyond 21 days after surgery.
 There are some changes that happen in the nipple graft even in the weeks to months following surgery.
 These changes can be a thickening of the graft or sometimes a thickening of the circular scar around the graft, or sometimes there are grafts which have temporarily lost their pigmentation, which will usually be regained over a period of months.

 The sensitivity of the nipple area should gradually improve over time in the weeks to months following surgery.
 Sometimes sensation after surgery is heightened and sometimes it is decreased, but it usually is fairly normal by 3 to 4 months after surgery and will continue to stabilize for an entire 2 years after surgery.